corbettwood/handbook/Hiring Documents/Guide to Your Equity.md

 If we get a fair valuation for the company, then the value of your options stay the same when we raise outside money because the company’s new valuation will be equal to the old value of the company + the new capital raised.
 For example, if Popular Pays is worth $20m and we raise $5m, we are now worth $25m.
 If you owned 5% of $20m before, you now own 4% of $25m (we sold 20% of the company, or, said differently, diluted you by 20%).
 The 5% stake was worth $1m before the fundraise and the 4% stake is now worth $1m.

 You can also be diluted as we give equity to employees.
 Popular Pays gives stock option grants to new employees out of an option pool, or a group of options that the Popular Pays board of directors creates all at once.
 This means that you will not be diluted each time we hire a new employee, but only when we need to create a new option pool.
-Popular Pays’ current option pool is intended to cover the next 6 hires (#'s 16-21) before it needs to be refreshed.
+Popular Pays’ current option pool, created in March 2016, is intended to cover the next 2 years of hires before it needs to be refreshed.
 For some high-level executive hires, the board might approve stock option grants outside of the equity pool.
 In both cases, the hope is that employees add more value to the company than the equity they receive.

 Investor dilution won’t affect the value of your stock, but the valuation that we raise money at definitely will.
 Valuations (how much a company is worth) in private markets are highly unpredictable and subjective -- a share of Popular Pays stock is worth whatever someone will pay for it.
 Competition between investors, general market performance, perceived future value, and our negotiation skills all play into that valuation and the value of your options will be affected by those forces.